-- Physical acts such as hitting, kicking, the taking or damaging of another's belongings - Verbal abuse such as name-calling, offensive remarks including any of a sexual or homophobic nature and any made regarding race, religion, culture, sex, sexual orientation, disability or physical attributes, such as hair colour or body shape. - other unkind behaviour (such as the spreading of stories, exclusion) - Cyberbullying -
+- Physical acts such as hitting, kicking, the taking or damaging of another's belongings - Verbal abuse such as name-calling, offensive remarks including any of a sexual or homophobic nature and any made regarding race, religion, culture, sex, sexual orientation, disability or physical attributes, such as hair colour or body shape. - Other unkind behaviour (such as the spreading of stories, exclusion) - Hazing or initiation ceremonies the practice of rituals, challenges, and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group.
+Hazing is seen in many different types of social groups, including gangs, sports teams and school groups.
+The initiation rites can range from relatively benign pranks, to protracted patterns of behaviour that rise to the level of abuse or criminal misconduct.
+Hazing may include physical or psychological abuse.
+It may also include nudity or sexual assault.
+Staff need to be alert to such behaviour and act in line with their child protection and behaviour policies.

+Cyberbullying -

 Definition: "Cyber bullying involves the use of information and communication technologies to support deliberate, repeated and hostile behaviour by an individual or group that is intended to harm others" (Belsey, creator of the website:www.cyberbullying.org).
-It is an aggressive, intentional act carried out repeatedly over time, often against a victim who cannot easily defendherself.
+It is an aggressive, intentional act carried out repeatedly over time, often against a victim who cannot easily defend herself.